 The fastest ever bobsleigh time at the Olympics was recorded at the 2002 Winter Games in Salt Lake City when the USA’s two woman's team recorded a time of 1:37.76 to take gold, the first time a USA team had won a medal in bobsleigh since 1956.

-The most successful nation when it comes to bobsleigh is Germany who have won 21 medals in total, 10 of which have been gold.
-Switzerland has more medals than Germany with 31 but has fewer gold medals meaning the Germans top the all-time medal table.
+The most successful nation when it comes to bobsleigh is Germany, who have won 21 medals in total, 10 of which have been gold.
+Although Switzerland has more medals than Germany, with 31, fewer of them are gold meaning Germany tops the all-time medal table.

-Britain sits ninth on the medal table with a total of four medals, and their only gold in bobsleigh came in the two-man event at the 1964 Games in Innsbruck.
-Anthony Nash and Robin Thomas Dixon were the heroes who made history in that year and the British team heading to Pyeongchang will be hoping they can follow in their footsteps this year.
+Currently, Britain sits ninth on the medal table with a total of four medals, and their only gold in bobsleigh came in the two-man event at the 1964 Games in Innsbruck.
+Anthony Nash and Robin Thomas Dixon were the heroes who made history in that year and the British team heading to Pyeongchang will be hoping they can follow in their footsteps.

-The Great Britain team head into the event in good form as the four men team piloted by Lamin Deen won a silver at the Bobsleigh World Cup in November.
-The competition will be fierce going into the event in Games with Canada being the team to beat from 2014.
+Team GB head into the event in good form as the four men team, piloted by Lamin Deen, won a silver at the Bobsleigh World Cup in November.
+The competition will be fierce with Canada being the team to beat from 2014.

-They topped the medal charts with a gold in the two-woman event.
-This was their only bobsleigh medal, the USA had the most with four (one silver and three bronzes) but failed to score gold.
-Russia actually would have topped the table as their two-man and four-man teams were both victorious but have since been disqualified and stripped of their medals due to doping allegations.
+Canada took home gold in the two-woman event, but this was their only bobsleigh medal, the USA had the most with four (one silver and three bronzes) but failed to score gold.
+Russia actually would have topped the bobsleigh table as their two-man and four-man teams were both victorious but have since been disqualified and stripped of their medals due to doping allegations.
 The organisers in 2018 will be hoping there is no such controversy this time around.

 Nations will discover on the 18th of January if they have qualified for the Olympics with the top 40 seeds eligible for qualification.
 One of the biggest stories of the qualification period so far has been the Nigerian women’s team who are on the verge of a historic first appearance at the Winter Olympics should they manage to qualify.